Scheduled Buffer Time in Aviation: How Precision Flight Scheduling Improves On-Time Performance

 • Air Traffic Congestion: Time for potential delays caused by air traffic congestion along the route.

-For a transatlantic flight from New York (JFK) to Paris (CDG), an airline might add a 30-minute en-route buffer to account for potential weather diversions and air traffic congestion, ensuring the flight arrives on time despite these uncertainties.
+For a transatlantic flight from New York (JFK) to Paris (CDG), an airline might add a 30-minute en-route buffer to account for potential weather diversions and air traffic congestion.
+On international routes, en-route buffer planning must also account for any flight permit constraints that limit available routing alternatives — a diversion into restricted airspace is not an option, which makes the initial buffer allowance more critical.

 5. Slot Buffer Time